wavemaker/docs/learn/on-premise/hyper-v/install-prerequisites.md

   yum install python3 -y
 ```

-### Extra configurations on RHEL StudioWorkspace Instance / AppDeployment Instance if ssh user don't have privileges(non sudo users)
+### Extra configurations on RHEL StudioWorkspace Instance / AppDeployment Instance if ssh user doesn't have privileges(non sudo users)

-- If the user given to the Platform don't have privileged access, then provide below permission for the user given on StudioWorkspace Instance / AppDeployment Instance.
+- If the user given to the Platform doesn't have privileged access, then provide below permission for the user given on StudioWorkspace Instance / AppDeployment Instance.
-- Have to execute these commands from a privileged user.
+- Have to execute these commands as a privileged user.
   - Add user to the docker group.
-  - Make the user as a owner for the docker systemd process.
+  - Make a user the owner of the docker systemd process
   - data directory should be owned by the user.
   - Give permission to manage docker.service, systemctl daemon reload, iptable.